DITRA-Heat Testing & Alert Devices

 ANATOMY OF A WIRE

-Ground braid is wrapped around the two conductors from one end of the wire to the other.
+The ground braid is wrapped around the two conductors from one end of the wire to the other end for both 120 and 240 volt wires.

-Cold Lead is referring to the black part of the cable.
+The cold Lead is referring to the black part of the cable, which is approximatley 7 linear feet.
 This is the part of the wire that runs up the conduit in the wall to the thermostat.
 This is the only section of wire that CAN be cut - or it can be extended.
-If the cold lead is cut short, PLEASE MAKE SURE TO REATTACH THE SILVER TAG with one of the replacements we provided in the heat cable box.
-This contains important information we need to diagnose the floor if there ever was an issue.
+If the cold lead is cut short, PLEASE MAKE SURE TO REATTACH THE SILVER TAG with one of the replacements we provide in the heat cable box.
+This contains important information we need to diagnose the floor if there ever were an issue.
 It will void a warranty if removed.
 More on the silver tag below.

 Cold Splice is referring to the knuckle junction - or splice - where the cold leads meets the heating conductors, or the gray part of the cable.
 This MUST be embedded under the tile in thinset mortar as it does heat up from this point to the end of the wire.